fooplugins/foopeople/readme.txt

 == Frequently Asked Questions ==

-= How many notifications can I create? =
+= How many people, teams, locations, skills and job roles can I create? =

 Unlimited!
 There is no limit

-= My bar is NOT showing on my website!
+= My teams or people are NOT showing on my website!
 Why? =

-There are 2 ways to show your message bar:

-You can show the bar on all pages, by setting the display rules to "Always Show", when editing the notification.
-Or you can insert the shortcode for a bar on a specific page or post
+Once you have added your people and assigned them to teams, you can then add Gutenberg blocks to your pages or posts to show them.

+Simply edit or create a new page or post, and using the Gutenberg blocks editor, search for 'FooPeople Person' or 'FooPeople Team Listing'.
+You can then choose the person or team that you want to insert into the page.

-= I have set the correct settings, and my bar is still NOT showing up!!
+= I inserted a FooPeople Gutenberg block, and my person or team is still NOT showing up!!
 Why? =

 There could be a conflict with your theme or another plugin.
 Open a support ticket with a link to your site and we can take a look.

-= My announcement bar does not look right.
+= My person or team listing does not look right.
 Why? =

 There could be a conflict with your theme or another plugin's stylesheet.
 Open a support ticket with a link to your site and we can take a look.

-= Can I show An announcement at the bottom of the screen? =

-Yes.
-When editing a notification, click on the Visibility settings tab, and then set the Position to "Bottom"

 = I need more features.
 How can I request features? =

-Create a [new ticket](https://wordpress.org/support/plugin/FooPeople-notifications-lite/#new-post) on the support forum, or [contact us](https://fooplugins.com/support/?utm_source=FooPeople_wordpress_org)
+Create a [new ticket](https://wordpress.org/support/plugin/FooPeople/#new-post) on the support forum, or [contact us](https://fooplugins.com/support/?utm_source=FooPeople_wordpress_org)

 == Changelog ==